samtecspg/mason/README.md

 ```

-Notice that it inherits from `OperatorDefinition`, this allows mypy to enforce the operator to be defined consistently.
-The class inhereting the definition must also be the camel cased version of the operator namespace and command (`table:get -> TableGet`).
-This provides the abstract class from which all workflows should be defined, namely, it enforces that workflows should have a `run` method which defines the instructions for how the operator should execute on canonical engine model objects.
+Notice that it inherits from `WorkflowDefinition`, this allows mypy to enforce the operator to be defined consistently.
+The class inhereting the definition must also be the camel cased version of the operator namespace and command (`namespace1:workflow1 -> Namespace1Workflow1`).
+This provides the abstract class from which all workflows should be defined, namely, it enforces that workflows should have a `step` method which defines the instructions for how the workflow should progress from one step to the next in the DAG along its edges.

 Workflows require a `workflow.yaml` file with specified values of `dag` for the dag instructions of the workflow and `supported_schedulers` for the scheduler of the workflow.
 Here is an example `workflow.yaml` file: